Petah Tikva: State of Israel

 After the independence of Israel on 14 May 1948, several adjoining villages–Amishav and Ein Ganim to the east (named after the biblical village (Joshua 15:34)), Kiryat Matalon to the west, towards Bnei Brak, Kfar Ganim and Mahaneh Yehuda to the south and Kfar Avraham on the north–were merged into the municipal boundaries of Petah Tikva, boosting its population to 22,000.

-As of 2018, with a population of over 240,000 inhabitants, Petah Tikva is the third most populous city in the Gush Dan metropolitan area.
+As of 2026, with a population of over 240,000 inhabitants, Petah Tikva is the second most populous city in the Gush Dan metropolitan area.
 Petah Tikva is divided into 33 neighborhoods for municipal purposes.